 Figure 6.26: An estimate of the cumulative probability that the ratio of the background counting rate to the quiescent background counting rate is larger than a given value.
 Upper plot for a representative FI chip - S2, and the lower curve for a representative BI chip - S3.
 The vertical dotted line is a limiting factor 1.2 used in creating the background data sets.
 These probabilities are relevant for the archival data from the first 2-3 years of the mission.
-They declined with time, and at present, flares are very rare.
+They declined with time to almost zero at present, but may soon increase again as we enter the new solar cycle.